Terms and Conditions

 1.0 DUTY OF CARE

-1.1 The Consultant shall exercise reasonable skill and care in conformity with the normal standards of the Architect’s profession in performing the Services defined in the Client Agreement and discharging all our obligations.
+1.1 The Consultant shall exercise reasonable skill and care in conformity with the normal standards of our profession in performing the Services defined in the Client Agreement and discharging all our obligations.

 2.1 The Client will pay the Consultant the fee and expenses set out in the Client Agreement.